M4ss1ck/webxdc-react-hello-world/README.md

 `index.html` is the main file for your app.
 There we have `<div id="react-code" class="..."></div>` where we will render our react app.

-`src/index.jsx` is where we have our react code.
-Using `babel` our output will be `index.js`
+`src/index.jsx` is where we have our react code

-`src/input.css` is the main CSS file that tailwind will minimify and combine into `style.css`
+`src/input.css` is the main CSS file

-In `manifest.toml` change `name` to your app name
+In `manifest.toml` change `name` to your app name (the other keys are optional for simplebot)

 Change `icon.png` to your app icon

-Run `create-xdc.sh` to create your xdc file (unless you are a Windows user like me, then F, you'll have to manually create a zip with all files and rename the extension to `.xdc`)
+In `.jsziprc.json` is the configuration for how to build your app.

+# Build

-After all this, just drop `your_cool_app.xdc` into any chat and you should be able to use it.
+Run `pnpm build`, then just drop `your_cool_app.xdc` into any chat and you should be able to use it.